dkwares/rxjs-firebase-simple/README.md

 import * as rxfirebase from 'rxjs-firebase-simple';

 rxfirebase.get$('/users', 'defaultValue').subscribe(value => {
   // perform operations on value.
-The default value will be 'defaultValue'
+The value will be 'defaultValue'
   // if firebase returns a null value at '/users'
 })
 ```